shiv-manoj/shiv-manoj/README.md

 # Bio_Book
-# Hey there! 👋 I'm Venkata Suba Mahanth Vadlamoodi.
+# Hey there! 👋 I'm Mandla Siva Manoj.

 I'm a student pursuing a Bachelor of Technology degree in Electrical Engineering @ IIT Madras.